kellyjones-jpg/power-trip/README.md

-# power-trip
+# Power Trip
-An interactive area chart built using Highcharts.js.
+An interactive area chart demo built with Highcharts.js, visualizing a day’s worth of energy consumption (KWh) with a jolt of Power Trip.
+Go on and look at you, today's your lucky day.